danielkinguk/draft-king-rokui-ainetops-usecases/draft-king-rokui-ainetops-usecases.md

    based operations to intelligent, automated systems capable of real- time adaptation, predictive insights, and optimized decision-making.

-   This section outlines the following key areas where AINetOps can be applied effectively in network operations, leveraging both data- driven models and domain-specific knowledge.
+   This section outlines the key areas where AINetOps can be applied effectively in network operations, leveraging both data-driven models and domain-specific knowledge.

 * Section 5.1 "Operator Network Assistance"

-* Section 5.2 "Network active and reactive assurance".
+* Section 5.2 "Reactive Network Assurance".
 This area is also related to "Root Cause Analysis" Section 5.2.1

 * Section 5.3 "Predictive Analytics" which includes "Proactive